Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 To restrict PDF copying and copy paste of document content requires more than just disabling the use of copy & paste functionality.
 An easy way to copy PDF content is to screen grab it so you need to control this.

-Although users can take photos of anything visible on a screen, stopping screen grabbing stops them taking high-quality screenshots using software designed to do just that – see stop screen grabbing.
-You might also add watermarks to PDFs to discourage the ability of someone taking photographs of the screen images (perhaps with their mobile phone).
+Although users can take photos of anything visible on a screen, stopping screen grabbing prevents them from taking high-quality screenshots using software designed to do just that – see stop screen grabbing.
+You might also want to add watermarks to PDFs to discourage the ability of someone taking photographs of the screen images (perhaps with their mobile phone).

 Restrict PDF download